IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 import com.tomtom.ivi.platform.gradle.api.framework.config.ivi

 plugins {
-    // Apply the plugin to use default frontends and services from TomTom IndiGO Platform
+    // Apply the Gradle plugin to define the default frontends, menu items and services from
-    // and from all TomTom IndiGO Applications (from appsuite). id("com.tomtom.ivi.product.defaults.core")
+    // TomTom IndiGO Platform and from all TomTom IndiGO Applications (from the appsuite).
+The
+    // default frontends, menu items and services are defined in groups.
+The groups are applied
+    // to the IVI application configuration below. id("com.tomtom.ivi.product.defaults.core")
 }

-// Create `accountFrontend` and `accountMenuItem` val accountFrontend = FrontendConfig(
+// Create `accountFrontend` and `accountMenuItem`. val accountFrontend = FrontendConfig(
     frontendBuilderName = "AccountFrontendBuilder",
     implementationModule = ExampleModuleReference("examples_plugin_frontend"),